Metrication in the United Kingdom: Nineteenth-century proposals

+Failed attempts at compulsion

 Parliament passed the Weights and Measures (Metric System) Act 1897 (60 & 61 Vict. c.
-46), legalising metric units for all purposes but not making them compulsory.
+46), which legalised metric units for all purposes without making them compulsory.
+A select committee reporting the same year went further, recommending that metrication become compulsory by 1899.

-The situation was clarified in 1897 following another select committee which also recommended that metrication become compulsory by 1899.
-In 1902, an Empire conference decided that metrication should be compulsory across the British Empire.
-In 1904, scientist Lord Kelvin led a campaign for metrication and collected 8 million signatures of British subjects.
-On the opposition side, 1904 saw the establishment of the British Weights and Measures Association for "the purpose of defending and, where practicable, improving the present system of weights and measures".
-At this time 45% of British exports were to metricated countries.
-Parliament voted to set up a select committee on the matter.

-This select committee reported in 1907 and a bill was drafted proposing compulsory metrication by 1910, including decimalisation of coinage.
+In 1902 an Empire conference decided that metrication should be compulsory across the British Empire.
+A Weights and Measures (Metric System) Bill originated by Lord Kelvin was introduced in the House of Lords by Lord Belhaven in 1904, supported by petitions in favour of the metric system.
+The government offered no opposition to the second reading on the understanding that the bill would be referred to a select committee.
+A select committee reported in 1907, and a bill was drafted proposing compulsory metrication by 1910 together with the decimalisation of coinage.

-The matter was dropped in the face of wars and depression, and would not be again raised until the White Paper of 1951, the result of the Hodgson Committee Report of 1949 which unanimously recommended compulsory metrication and currency decimalisation within ten years.
-The report said "The real problem facing Great Britain is not whether to adhere either to the Imperial or to the metric system, but whether to maintain two legal systems or to abolish the Imperial."
-The report also recommended that any change should be implemented in concert with the Commonwealth (former Empire) and the US, that the United Kingdom adopt a decimal currency and that the United Kingdom and United States harmonise their respective definitions of the yard using the metre as a reference.
-The Hodgson Report was originally rejected by British industry, but in 1959 the United Kingdom and United States redefined their respective yards to be 0.9144 m exactly.
+The matter was dropped in the face of war and depression, and was not raised again until the White Paper of 1951, which followed the Hodgson Committee report of 1949.
+That report unanimously recommended compulsory metrication and currency decimalisation within ten years, framing the question as whether to maintain two legal systems of measurement or to abolish the imperial one.
+It also recommended that any change be made in concert with the Commonwealth and the United States, that the United Kingdom adopt a decimal currency, and that the United Kingdom and United States harmonise their definitions of the yard by reference to the metre.
+British industry rejected the Hodgson report, but in 1959 the two countries redefined their yards as 0.9144 m exactly.

-Metrication in the UK (1962–1980)

-Soft metrication: British electric plug designed to BS 1363:1995; the blade width, originally inch as per BS 1363:1947, is now 6.35 mm.
+Renewed interest

-The British Standards Institution (BSI) chose to stimulate discussion about metrication in May 1962 by issuing a short statement on the subject.
-The introduction of the metric system was a topic at the Fifth Commonwealth Standards Conference in Sydney in October 1962.
-Also in October 1963, the BSI, based on the results of inquiries by its committees, stated that their view was that changes in the field of measurement were inevitable.
-They also stated that they thought these changes should be channelled towards the metric system becoming the primary weights and measures system for the UK as soon as possible.
+The British Standards Institution (BSI) began formally stimulating discussion about metrication in May 1962 by issuing a short statement on the subject.
+The introduction of the metric system was also discussed at the Fifth Commonwealth Standards Conference in Sydney in October 1962.
+In October 1963, following inquiries by its committees, the BSI stated that changes in the field of measurement were inevitable and that they should be directed towards making the metric system the primary system of weights and measures in the United Kingdom as soon as possible.